Skip to main content

 A standalone contents insurance policy is suitable for renters who need to cover their possessions, but not the building they’re living in.

-Strata owner-occupiers may not need home building insurance, as their building will usually be insured by the owners corporation, but their contents will not usually be covered.
-If you’re a strata owner-occupier, you’ll need to check your individual situation.
+Strata owner-occupiers may not need home building insurance, as their building will usually be insured by the strata body corporate, but their contents will not usually be covered.
+Each State and Territory can vary, so if you’re a strata owner-occupier, you’ll need to check your individual situation.

 What is the contents sum insured?